 The study showed that the real difference between strains that we classify as Indica or Sativa are the terpene profiles.
 These results suggest that the real deciding factor of the effects we refer to as Indica or Sativa looks to be actually referring to the individual composition of terpenes.

-Sure, at first this feels like a bomb just blew up everything we once knew about cannabis, but as the dust settles, it becomes clear that information like this can help us make sense of the immense confusion around the issue of cannabis genetics.
+Sure, at first this feels like a bomb just blew up everything we once knew about cannabis.
+As the dust settles, new information like this will help us make sense of the confusion surrounding cannabis genetics.